testillano/h2agent/README.md

   UDP unix socket path.

 [--eps <value>]
   Events per second.
-Defaults to 1 (negative number means unlimited: depends on your hardware).
+Floats are allowed (0.016667 would mean 1 tick per minute), negative number means unlimited (depends on your hardware) and 0 is prohibited.
+  Defaults to 1.

 [-i|--initial <value>]
   Initial value for datagram.
 Defaults to 0.